Chapter 1 goes back in time to my early childhood and my experiences of divorced parents and sexual and physical abuse.

 My mother developed post-natal depression and found it incredibly difficult to cope with a new born as well as a demanding 2 year old.
 My parents were not getting along with each other at all and within 18 months after my birth she had moved out, leaving my brother and I under our father’s care after he got custody when I was 17 months.
 A divorce followed when I was 2, and a few months later she started dating our father’s boss, whom she married in 1988.

 My earliest memories are of living with my dad in Table View.
 They are mostly happy memories, I adored my father and he would call me his sunshine girl.
 I remember watching the news and cartoons in the mornings before school, this was still in the old days when there was a rainbow image and that really irritating high pitched sound on the TV before anything would actually come on haha.
 My father would make us breakfast which was usually Jungle Oats porridge or toasted egg sandwiches cut into squares, which is still my favourite breakfast!
-My brother and I went to a nearby daycare called Lilliput where I spent most of my time driving around those little pedal foot cars on the pretend road playground which was complete with traffic signs and robots (it was awesome!!).
+My brother and I went to a nearby daycare called Lilliput where I spent most of my time driving around those little pedal foot cars on the pretend road playground which was complete with road signs and traffic lights (it was awesome!!).
 Our father would collect us after work, cook us dinner while we watched cartoons on TV (Tom and Jerry, Smurfs, My Little Ponies), or McGuyver.
 Sometimes we’d play Monopoly or Pictionary with the neighbours, and other times Ryan and I would have karate play fights in the lounge.
 On weekends we’d go visit my dad’s friends who had children, go driving on sand dunes with the Jeep, spend a day at Big Bay beach and eat ice cream, go to the nearby Waterpark or play at the neighbour’s house with their 2 younger girls.
 They had one of those big sunken trampolines and the raddest skalectrix set.
-This might have been where I got my love of cars and driving fast, I always remember my car going flying off the tracks because I was going too fast.

 I grew up with a Christian religion and Sundays were strictly for Sunday school.
 I still remember hating the times I had to go sit in another room with the other kids and not go into the Church with my dad.